What Is the Chemical Composition of Amethyst?

 A Historical Twist: From Manganese to Iron

-Amethyst’s Color Spectrum: From “ Rose de France ” to “ Deep Siberian ”
+Amethyst’s Color Spectrum: From “Rose de France” to “Deep Siberian”

 Synthetic Amethyst: Can You Tell the Difference?

-More tips can refer to What does fake amethyst look like?
+For more tips, see What does fake amethyst look like?

 Amethyst’s Global Footprint: From Brazil to Siberia

-- Uruguay: Prized for deep purple gems.
+- Uruguay: Known for producing deep purple gems prized by collectors.

 Amethyst in Mythology & Culture